Old cracks cause alarm, evacuation of Bangkok buildings

 Deputy Interior Minister Sabeeda Thaised said later at the Government Complex that public works engineers checked the building structures there and judged them safe for workers.

-Prime Minister Paetongtarn Shinawatra confirmed the department reported the aftershocks in Myanmar had no impact on Thailand.
-She said the cracks reported in the buildings in Bangkok were not new.
-They appeared during Friday’s earthquake.

-Bangkok Governor Chadchart Sittipunt also allayed fears.
-He said there were reports of cracks noticed and vibrations felt at about 20 buildings in the capital on Monday morning.
-However the cracks had occurred on Friday.
+Bangkok Governor Chadchart Sittipunt also said there were reports of cracks noticed and vibrations felt at about 20 buildings in the capital on Monday morning.
+However the cracks had happened on Friday.

 People were still edgy after Friday’s earthquake damage and became frightened when they saw the old cracks.